Lions, and Tigers, and Chocolates...Oh My!

 he was sad and lonely.
 REALLY?
 After all the cuteness I soaked up, you’re going

-to leave me with
+to leave me with THAT?
+I’m sorry-

 that boarders rude.
 I politely thanked them for allowing me to pet Milo, and